Buchos/js-rpg/README.md

 ### Project Description
 This game is a Javascript exercice for Becode Liege.
 The objective was to practice and consolidate our Javascript knowledge by working as a team on a web browser mini-game using HTML, CSS and JS.
 [Instructions for the exercice](https://github.com/becodeorg/LIE-Jepsen-3.20/tree/master/02-the-hill/01-javascript/01-rpg-project)
-This project was started on ??? and must be handed in by friday 19 of June.
+This project was started on Tuesday 16.06.2020 and must be handed in by Friday 19.06.2020.

 ### Produced by Team 6
 + Arthur Pluymers